 2. Reviewers may make one of the following recommendations: a) accept for publication; b) accept if specific revisions are made; c) request rewrite and resubmission for review; d)reject; e) refer to other journals (specified when possible).
 Reviewers are expected to submit their comments within 6 weeks after receiving the manuscript, and authors will be notified shortly thereafter.
 If an author has not heard from the editor within 8 weeks, s/he should feel free to inquire regarding the status of the submission.

-3. If accepted, the manuscript will be placed in line for publication, and the author will receive camera-ready copy for review (usualy in pdf format).
+3. If accepted, the manuscript will be placed in line for publication, and the author will receive camera-ready copy for review (usually in pdf format).
 Authors are expected to return corrections on page proofs within a week of receipt.

 4. All publication rights for material published in Perspectives in Religious Studies are retained by PRSt.
 Authors seeking to publish their work elsewhere must secure written permission from the editor.
-Authors are not paid for their work, but they will receive five copies of their article after the issue is published.
+Authors are not paid for their work, but they will receive two copies of their article after the issue is published.